Statues of Junípero Serra (Ventura, California): The clay sculpture

 Kangas began by visiting the Santa Barbara and Ventura missions to study images of Serra and to learn about his life and style of dress.
 He also made multiple sketches in preparation for the work.
 The sculpting process began with the creation of a full-size clay model; the clay model took four months to complete and was built at Kangas's studio at 3929 Fountain Avenue in Los Angeles.
 The clay sculpture was built around a frame of wood and chicken wire which Kangas then covered with layers of clay.
-According to a contemporary of the artist, Kangas used Meiners Oak resident Gordon Douglas as a model for the face of Serra.
+According to a contemporary of the artist, Kangas used Meiners Oaks resident Gordon Douglas as a model for the face of Serra.
 In August 1936, the Los Angeles Times published on its front page a large photograph of Kangas posing with the clay sculpture.

 The disposition of the original clay sculpture is unknown.
 A newspaper story from April 1938 suggests that the original clay model may have been loaned to a museum in Butte, Montana, for an exhibition on scale models of sculpture.
 The story announced: "'Fray Junipero Serra', by John Palo-Kangas, one of the scale models of sculpture to be shown at the Butte Art Center, beginning on April 21st, is in the original at the Ventura county courthouse at San Buenaventura, Calif."